AndreaPicasso/p2_Andrea_Picasso_Ratto/src/README.md

   app.js                 --> the main app module
   index.html             --> app layout file (the main HTML template file of the app)

-e2e-tests/               --> config and source files for e2e tests
-  protractor.conf.js     --> config file for running e2e tests with Protractor scenarios.js           --> e2e specs

 node_modules/...         --> development tools (fetched using `npm`)

-scripts/                 --> handy scripts private/...            --> private scripts used by the Angular Team to maintain this repo update-repo.sh         --> script for pulling down the latest version of this repo (!!!
-DELETES ALL CHANGES YOU HAVE MADE !!!)

-bower.json               --> Bower specific metadata, including client-side dependencies karma.conf.js            --> config file for running unit tests with Karma package.json             --> Node.js specific metadata, including development tools dependencies
+bower.json               --> Bower specific metadata, including client-side dependencies package.json             --> Node.js specific metadata, including development tools dependencies
 ```